-There are over 400 different varieties of cabbage grown throughout the world, from round to conical in shape, with flat or curly, tight or loose leaves, in green, white, red, and purple colors.
+There are over 400 different varieties of cabbage grown throughout the world, from round to conical in shape; with flat or curly, tight, or loose leaves; and in green, white, red, and purple colors.
 Out of the hundreds of varieties, however, only a few make their way to the American grocery store produce section, those being the green, red (or purple), Savoy, and Napa cabbage varieties.

 Looking similar to a head of iceberg lettuce, green cabbage is the most common variety.
 The outer leaves range from dark to pale green while the inside is pale green or white.
-When raw, the texture is somewhat rubbery and the flavor kind of peppery, but once it is cooked the green cabbage softens and takes on a sweeter taste.
-You want to choose heads that are heavy in the hand, and the leaves are tightly bound.
+When raw, its texture is somewhat rubbery and its flavor kind of peppery but once cooked, the green cabbage softens and takes on a sweeter taste.
+You want to choose heads that are heavy in the hand and with tightly bound leaves.
 Before using, discard the outer wilted leaves.

-Green cabbage can be eaten raw when sliced thinly (as in coleslaw), or it can be added to stir-fries or soups.
+Green cabbage can be eaten raw when sliced thinly (as in coleslaw), or it can be added to stir-fries, casseroles or soups.
 Of course, this is the cabbage we are all familiar with when it comes to cabbage rolls.

 Red or Purple Cabbage

 Red or purple cabbages take longer to mature, so these types are generally not as tender as green or white varieties.
-Most often pickled, raw shredded red cabbage also makes a striking addition to coleslaw and traditional green salads.
+Most often, pickled raw shredded red cabbage also makes a striking addition to coleslaw and traditional salads.
 Red cabbage can be used interchangeably in most standard cabbage recipes, but be aware that the color will leach into any other ingredients.